ThomasByr/tor-brute/README.md

 cd tor-brute
 ```

-You can create and activate a conda environment with the following commands (make sure to give it a name in [environment.yml](environment.yml)) :
+You can create and activate a conda environment with the following commands :

 ```bash
 # Creates environment and install dependencies